The Brat in Each of Us

 Maybe you have some of your own personal quotes!

 I have a question, though.
 Do you believe God is sovereign?
 In other words, is God in control of all situations?
 Is there anything that can happen without him knowing of it - even if it doesn’t align with his desiderative will? ¹ Job could probably relate to and comment on this question.
-If asked in an interview today what one should do when things don’t go one’s way, his response may very well be, “It is wise to leave such things in the hands of the wise and powerful God.” ²
+If asked in an interview today what one should do when things don’t go one’s way, his response might very well be, “It is wise to leave such things in the hands of the wise and powerful God.” ²

-I am not saying we don’t talk about what miffs or that we don’t ask honest questions, I’m just saying that when you don’t get what you want it is a wiser tact to cast your cares on him, the almighty and perfectly loving one, than to carry them yourself and vent your displeasure for all to see.
+I am not saying we don’t talk about what miffs us or that we don’t ask honest questions, I’m just saying that when you don’t get what you want it is a wiser tack to cast your cares on him, the almighty and perfectly loving one, than to carry them yourself and vent your displeasure for all to see.

 God is calling us upward, to a growing maturity, encouraging us up higher to trust, delayed gratification, and a gaze that looks to the heavenly instead of the earthly pleasures.
 This path is not always comfortable and can even make us feel cranky.